Tobacco Companies Spend Billions to Market Their Products

 - Vaping: The Hit Your Brain Takes by Addiction Policy Forum

 Learn how you can take action at home, on your campus and in your community for tobacco prevention and cessation for youth.
 You can also learn more about what the State is doing to work toward a tobacco-free Louisiana.
-Join the Louisiana Tobacco Coalition to get involved in making changes.
+Join the Tobacco-Free Louisiana Coalition to get involved in making changes.